JayKumarr/EINDM/README.md

+This paper proposes a non-parametric Dirichlet model with episodic inference (EINDM) to cluster the evolving short text stream by introducing a window-based low-dimensional semantic term representation which captures the contextual relationships between words.
+In addition, an episodic inference procedure is introduced to reduce the cluster sparsity in the model.
+Furthermore, a novel “word specificity” measure is proposed based on neighborhood terms for evolving contexts for individual terms.
+Extensive empirical evaluation demonstrates that EINDM yields the best performance, in terms of NMI, homogeneity, and cluster purity, compared to recent state-of-the-art clustering models.

 # EINDM

 J. Kumar, J. Shao, R. Kumar, S. U. Din, C. B. Mawuli, and Q. Yang,  and , "A Context-enhanced Dirichlet Model for Online